 APNA Position: Whole Health Begins with Mental Health

-The American Psychiatric Nurses Association, an organization representing all levels of psychiatric-mental health nursing, asserts that whole health begins with mental health.7 APNA takes the position that mental health promotion, through prevention, recognition and adequate care and treatment, must be at the starting point of and comprehensively woven throughout the delivery of services within the American health care system.
+The American Psychiatric Nurses Association, an organization representing all levels of psychiatric-mental health nursing, takes the position that whole health begins with mental health.7 APNA takes the position that mental health promotion, through prevention, recognition and adequate care and treatment, must be at the starting point of and comprehensively woven throughout the delivery of services within the American health care system.
 Further, our definition of health must be transformed to one which recognizes mental health as foundational for all health.

 This position is supported by the following points: